shawnbotz/frontend-take-home/readme.md

 When thinking about how to prioritize your time, try to strike a balance between all five of these metrics, instead of focusing on one (e.g. spending all of your time matching the mockup exactly.)

 - **Readability.** Your code and Git commits should be organized in a way that’s easy for others to read and contribute to.
-CSS class names should also be easy to understand.
+For example, CSS class names should also be easy to understand.

-- **Maintainability.** Your CSS should avoid “magic numbers” or one-off exceptions.
+- **Maintainability.** Your work should consist of multiple resuable components.
+It should avoid “magic numbers” or one-off exceptions.
 In other words, it should be easy for someone to make changes to one area of the page without introducing a bug elsewhere.

 - **Accessibility.** Your markup should be semantic, valid, and easy for assistive technologies to parse.
-Newer HTML / CSS standards should gracefully degrade in older browsers.
+Newer HTML / CSS / JS standards should gracefully degrade in older browsers.

 - **Visual fidelity.** You don’t need to achieve pixel perfection, but your code should roughly match the mockup (and not display a blank page) across all supported browsers and screen sizes.